Not a place per se since there isn't an actual Portland, rather a handful of settlements on a limestone mound south of Weymouth.

 They're redeveloping in and around the former naval base, which is still a part-working port or dock, whatever the difference is.

-The Royal Navy Air Service are also gone but the runway's still being used to train HM Coastguard pilots, among others, and this fella had at least 3 goes at some tricky-looking reverse parking.
+The Royal Navy Air Service are also gone but the runway's still being used to train HM Coastguard pilots, among others, and this fella had at least three goes at some tricky-looking reverse parking.

 It's up and through the village of Fortuneswell where it's realised that the clocks have stopped and by the look of things, round about 1950.